When it comes to managing performance, CPU and memory resources seem to get all the attention. Perhaps this is

 Table 1: Useful Windows storage-related performance statistics

 You can monitor these statistics at two levels.
 First, performance data from the host OS or hypervisor provides overall usage statistics (aggregate values).
 This reflects the total amount of resource utilization expected and is useful for comparing against hardware capabilities.
 To drill-down into the specific source of the I/O operations, performance statistics should be monitored from within individual VMs or will require virtualization layer monitoring.
-This data can help
+This data can help you make better educated decisions about how to better allocate your VMs across a pool of host machines and their associated storage.

 If you're managing more than a few hosts and VMs, you'll likely want to invest in some centralized performance monitoring and management tools.
 Numerous vendors are either adding these capabilities to their existing products or creating new ones to address the goals of performance monitoring.